dulangaweerakoon/dulangaweerakoon.github.io/_pages/about.md

 News
 ===

+  <b>[July 2023]</b> I was offered Presidential Doctoral Fellowship in Computing at SMU, which is provided to exceptionally qualified students at SMU based on their research outcomes.

-  <b>[January 2022]</b> I was offered a PhD Research Attachment at Institute of High Performance Computing (IHPC), A*STAR, Singapore
+  <b>[January 2023]</b> I was offered a PhD Research Attachment at Institute of High Performance Computing (IHPC), A*STAR, Singapore

-  <b>[December 2022]</b> Our Paper titled, "Demonstrating Multi-modal Human Instruction Comprehension with AR Smart Glass" was accepted as a demo paper at COMSNETS 2023
+  <b>[December 2022]</b> Our Paper titled, "Demonstrating Multi-modal Human Instruction Comprehension with AR Smart Glass" was accepted as a demo paper at COMSNETS 2023.

-  <b>[July 2022]</b> Our IROS Paper titled, "COSM2IC: Optimizing Real-time Multi-Modal Instruction Comprehension" was accepted to be a journal at IEEE Robotics and Automation Letters (RA-L)
+  <b>[July 2022]</b> Our IROS Paper titled, "COSM2IC: Optimizing Real-time Multi-Modal Instruction Comprehension" was accepted to be a journal at IEEE Robotics and Automation Letters (RA-L).

-  <b>[June 2022]</b> Our Paper titled, "SoftSkip: Empowering Multi-Modal Dynamic Pruning for Single-Stage Referring Comprehension" was accepted to ACM Multimedia 2022
+  <b>[June 2022]</b> Our Paper titled, "SoftSkip: Empowering Multi-Modal Dynamic Pruning for Single-Stage Referring Comprehension" was accepted to ACM Multimedia 2022.

-  <b>[June 2022]</b> Our Paper titled, "COSM2IC: Optimizing Real-time Multi-Modal Instruction Comprehension" was accepted to IROS 2022
+  <b>[June 2022]</b> Our Paper titled, "COSM2IC: Optimizing Real-time Multi-Modal Instruction Comprehension" was accepted to IROS 2022.